ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Awarding **experience points** on **defeat** is a self-correction mechanism.

 * It slows your advance if your PC regularly outclass the **resistance**.
-This pushes either your GM to introduce threats that **credibly** present a greater threat to your PC.
+This pushes your GM to introduce threats that **credibly** present a greater threat to your PC.
 * If you regularly buy off **defeat** with **story points** you will find it harder to advance.
 In *QuestWorlds* your GM should provide an entertaining story branch on defeat;  you should not need to buy **defeat** off, unless it damages your character conception

 If the GM finds that the PCs are no longer regularly earning **experience points** they can consider using **resistance progression** (see §2.8) to increase the **base resistance** so that more **contests** will feature a high enough resistance to earn **experience points**.